Patron Tequila (song): Music video

 The music video, directed by Ray Kay, was shot over a three-day process in May 2009.
 It opens with a man purchasing Dr. Dre Beats headphones from a Best Buy store after hearing the beat to Patron Tequila through them.
-Each member of the band is featured in a different location, flirting with the man: Aria Crescendo on a bus, Chelsea filling her car with gas, Kelly in the gas station shop, Lauren paying at the checkout and Shar sitting at the bus stop.
+Each member of the band is featured in a different location, flirting with the man: Aria on a bus, Chelsea filling her car with gas, Lauren paying at the checkout, Kelly in the gas station shop and Shar sitting at the bus stop.
 The girls are also in the club where Eve raps along with Lil Jon.
 They also dance in front of a white backdrop.
 Clips are interspersed of the man dreaming about the girls being in the club but coming back to reality every now and again.
 The video premiered on Yahoo on June 15, 2009.

 There is an alternative uncensored version of the video containing new scenes and the explicit version of the song.